Municue

 Carried: 14 to 0

-#28Application to create a new Planned Development Subdistrict within Planned Development District 631 (West Davis Special Purpose District) on the south line of West Davis Street west of Cockrell Hill Road; staff recommends approval subject to conditions.
+#28Application for a new Planned Development Subdistrict on property currently zoned R-7.5(A) Residential within Planned Development District 631 (West Davis Special Purpose District), located on the south line of West Davis Street west of Cockrell Hill Road.
+Staff recommends approval subject to conditions.

 Carried: 12 to 0